nasa/cumulus/example/README.md

 In the outputs section of your Cloudformation deployment in the AWS console, you can find the address of the fake server created.
 In the provider configurations in `example/data/providers`, update the providers to use the correct host address.

+By default, the data location is the `cumulus-data-shared` S3 bucket.
+To use a different bucket for test data, update `fake-server.yml` with the alternative bucket.

 ### Run all tests

 Tests are written and run with [jasmine](https://jasmine.github.io/setup/nodejs.html).